We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cleanser.
-Used to remove grime and residue that’s built up overnight.
+Use it to remove grime and residue that’s built up overnight.

 - Moisturizer.
-Hydrates the skin and can come in the form of creams, gels, or balms.
+This hydrates the skin and can come in the form of creams, gels, or balms.

 - Sunscreen.
-Essential for protecting the skin against the damaging effects of the sun.
+It’s essential for protecting the skin against the damaging effects of the sun.

 Step 1: Oil-based cleanser